DrunkenAlcoholic/NimLaunch/README.md

 ## Configuration
 Config path: `~/.config/nimlaunch/nimlaunch.toml` (auto-generated on first run).

-The checked-in [example config](examples/nimlaunch.toml) matches the generated default.
+The checked-in [example config](examples/nimlaunch.toml) is the generated default.

 For the full config layout, field descriptions, theme handling, and generated